rage/java-programming/data/part-3/2-lists.md

 <!-- Ota mallia allaolevasta pienintä lukua etsivästä lähdekoodista. -->

-You can use the source code below as an inspitation.
+You can use the source code below as an example.
 It is used to find the smallest number.

 <!-- ```java
 // oletetaan, että käytössämme on lista, jossa on kokonaislukuja